Jakob

 Whether ya prefer the classic Jakob or one of its many variations, this name is a solid choice for any child.

-Popularity and Usage in Different Cultures
+Popularity & Usage in Different Cultures

-Popularity in America and Europe
+Popularity in America & Europe

 Jakob is a popular name in many countries around the world.
 In America, the name has been a top choice for parents since the 1990s.
 It has been in the top 100 baby names for boys for over two decades.
 However, its popularity has been declining in recent years.
-In Europe, Jakob is a top form of the name, ranking highly in countries such as Germany, Norway, Austria, Iceland, and Slovenia.
+In Europe, Jakob is a top form of the name, ranking highly in countries such as Germany, Norway, Austria, Icel&, & Slovenia.

 Usage in Different Languages